WICG/turtledove/FLEDGE.md

 Which of `selectableBuyerAndSellerReportingIds`, `buyerAndSellerReportingId`, `buyerReportingId`, and the interest group name gets passed to `reportWin()` and `reportResult()` is determined by the browser with the following logic:

-* If `selectableBuyerAndSellerReportingIds` defined in interest group:
 * If `selectedBuyerAndSellerReportingId` in bid:
     * Then `selectedBuyerAndSellerReportingId`, `buyerAndSellerReportingId` (if present in interest group), and `buyerReportingId`
       (if present in interest group) will all be available to reporting.
-    * Otherwise (i.e. when `selectedBuyerAndSellerReportingId` not in bid):
-        * No reporting IDs.
-If a buyer wants reporting IDs, they can consider including and selecting an empty string (`''`) member
-          `selectableBuyerAndSellerReportingIds`, for example `selectableBuyerAndSellerReportingIds: [ '', ...` in the interest group and `'selectedBuyerAndSellerReportingId': ''` returned from `generateBid()`.
-* Otherwise (i.e. when `selectableBuyerAndSellerReportingIds` not defined in interest group):
-    * If `buyerAndSellerReportingId` defined in interest group: `buyerAndSellerReportingId` available to reporting.
+* Otherwise, if `buyerAndSellerReportingId` defined in interest group: `buyerAndSellerReportingId` available to reporting.
 * Otherwise, if `buyerReportingId` defined in interest group: `buyerReportingId` available to reporting.
 * Otherwise, interest group `name` available to reporting.

 Here's a table representation of the above logic: (`selectableBuyerAndSellerReportingIds` abreviated to selectableBASRI, `buyerAndSellerReportingId` abreviated to BASRI, `buyerReportingId` abreviated to BRI)